Skip to content

 Or they might try a subtle approach, and send an “accidental” blank message, or like a picture.
 And hope you respond.

-Either way, social media is great for a sending Hoovers, dressed as “innocent” communication.
-It’s much easier than knocking on your door, or picking up the telephone.
+Either way, social media is great for a sending hoovers, dressed as “innocent” communication.
+It’s much easier than knocking on your door, or picking up the phone.

 Research